"I will pray and fast for you": Ooni of Ife fears EFCC chairman may lose his job

-- Ooni of Ife, Oba Adeyeye Ogunwusi, has explained that the chairman of the EFCC, Ola Olukoyode, may not last long in office
+- Ooni of Ife, Oba Adeyeye Ogunwusi, stated that the chairman of the EFCC, Ola Olukoyode, may not last long in office

 - The first-class monarch issued the warning to the EFCC chairman after the latter promised to go after the presidency, judiciary and legislature

-- However, Ogunwusi posted that the solution to the Nigeria problems was devolution of power, adding that the president and governors are too powerful to be investigated
+- However, Ogunwusi posted that the solution to the Nigeria problems was devolution of power, adding that the president and governors were too powerful to be investigated

 Legit.ng journalist Bada Yusuf is an accomplished politics and current affairs editor, boasting over seven years of experience in journalism and writing.